VedantBohra/expressPrep/CHALLENGES.md

 - If balance is insufficient → rollback transaction.
 - Simulate with in-memory users having balances.

-### 5. WebSockets Integration (Chat Simulation)
-- Add basic WebSocket (or Socket.IO) integration for real-time messaging.
-- Clients can:
-  - join a room
-  - send messages
-  - broadcast messages to all in the room

 ---

 👉 Use **Postman** for REST APIs.
-👉 For **WebSockets**, use Socket.IO client or Postman’s WebSocket feature.